 A good rule of thumb is that herbs should be stored no longer than 2-3 years but many herbs will have great strength much longer than that.
 To determine if a an herb is still good you can check the appearance & aroma.
 Herbs that are no longer acceptable will have lost much of its vibrant color & will instead appear dull & faded.
 The bigger key though is to smell the raw materials to see if the potent aroma is still present.

 Note: Small hairs on mullein leaf may cause mechanical irritation in the mouth and throat if not filtered out of extracts prior to consumption.
-Don’t use it for toilet paper. 😉
+Don’t use the fresh leaf as toilet paper. 😉